-The primary findings from this study are that during paintball game play, the participants met the accelerometry criteria for moderate intensity physical activity (20) ~78% of the time.
+The primary finding from this study was that during paintball game play, the participants met the accelerometry criteria for moderate intensity physical activity (20) ~78% of the time.
 There was also considerable moderate to vigorous physical activity during the time between games.
-These data suggest that paintball may be considered a form of health promoting physical activity.
-However, the heart rate data indicate that paintball could meet the criteria for moderate intensity physical activity depending upon which criteria are used for assessing exercise intensity.
+These accelerometry data suggest that paintball may be considered a form of health promoting physical activity.
+However, the heart rate data indicate that playing paintball elicited only ~ 40% of VO2max, which is below the guidelines indicating that exercise needs to elicit at least 50% of VO2max to enhance health (18).
+In contrast, the heart rate data indicate that playing paintball elicited VO2 of ~5.2 metabolic equivalents of task (METs), which meets the criteria for moderate intensity health promoting physical activity (23).
+Thus, playing paintball could meet the criteria for moderate intensity physical activity depending upon which criteria are used for assessing exercise intensity.

 Generally speaking, health promoting physical activity is that which is considered to be of moderate intensity, roughly 3-6 METs (23).
-Using the accelerometer cut-points developed by Freedson (20), playing paintball over the course of seven 20 minute games in 4.5 hours resulted in ~140 minutes of moderate intensity physical activity in the present study.
+Using the accelerometer cut-points developed by Freedson (20), playing paintball over the course of seven, 20 minute games in 4.5 hours resulted in ~140 minutes of moderate intensity physical activity in the present study.
 Approximately 80 minutes of the moderate intensity physical activity occurred during game play, while the remaining 60 minutes occurred as the participants entered and exited the playing field before and after games, or while waiting in the staging area between games.
 These data suggest that playing paintball can be considered as a health promoting physical activity.

 In the boys playing paintball in the present study the average heart rates were ~68% of the maximal heart rate attained during a graded treadmill exercise test.
-Porcari et al. (11) evaluated 13 participants for heart rate response to playing paintball, and observed average heart rates of ~68-73% of maximal heart rate.
+Porcari et al. (11) evaluated 13 participants for heart rate response to playing paintball, and observed average heart rates of ~68-73% of measured maximal heart rate.
 As these data appear in an abstracted form from a conference presentation, further details on the participants and detailed methodology are unavailable for further comparison to the present investigation.
 However, based on percentage of maximal heart rate, it appears that playing paintball meets the guidelines for health promoting physical activity (23).

 In contrast to the evaluation of percentage of maximal heart rate while playing paintball, when evaluating heart rate as a percentage of HRR (18) the heart rates in the boys playing paintball in the present study were only ~48% of HRR, which is insufficient to meet the guidelines for health promoting physical activity (23).
-Although using heart rate to monitor exercise intensity is considered to be reliable, it is not a flawless technique.
+Although using a heart rate to monitor exercise intensity is considered to be reliable, it is not a flawless technique.
 The difference in physical activity intensity between the percentage of maximal heart rate and percentage of HRR observed in the present study highlight some of the challenges with using heart rate to evaluate exercise intensity (2, 18).
 For instance, the challenges of using heart rate to monitor exercise intensity are exacerbated during a discontinuous physical activity (2) such as paintball, in which the participants may sprint for a short distance, then crouch, crawl, walk, jog, or be still until the next burst of activity.
 Furthermore, heart rate can be influenced by the heightened cardiac responsiveness of competition or being in an unpredictable situation (24), such as while playing paintball.
 Additionally, it has been observed that a laboratory measurement of maximal heart rate may not represent the maximal heart rate that can be attained during competition, or even rigorous training (25).